Yawen502/Computations_in_neural_network/codebase/week_10_code/week 10 update.md

 # Week 10 update log and Summary

 Do a comparison graph:
-- simple GRU /
+- simple GRU
-- full GRU /
+- full GRU
-- vanilla RNN /
+- vanilla RNN
+- STPnonDaleCB
-- STP nonDale/Dale (MA)
+- STPDaleCB
-- DaleCB MA only
+- DaleCB
-- CB, CB-GRU refer to overleaf equation (40) /
+- CB-GRU refer to overleaf equation
-- STPDaleCB MA
+- CB

 Think of a good presentation form of the graph, try to make it not too busy.
 Do some summary plots in other forms e.g. bar plot